-Someone busy planning the interior of their home, let me tell you research is very crucial, and one of the difficult choices the owners have is choosing between Marble and Granite.
+Someone busy planning the interior of their home, let me tell you research is very crucial, especially when considering the difference between granite and marble.

-Both Marble and Granite are natural materials and are often mistaken for each other.
+Both Marble and Granite, often referred to as granite marble, are natural materials and are often mistaken for each other.

 In both cases, a display sample you see in-store may not be an accurate representation of your actual purchase.